 “Winter is coming!
 With the help of lovely Carly, who helps me with some of the vegies, we have mulched all the beds ready for the frost.
 We’ve actually done them with a mushroom mulch which we’ve had bags of.
 My back is in bits, but it looks good,” he says to the camera.

-Watch David Beckham’s new garden tour:
+Watch David Beckham’s second garden tour:

 “We have a few little leeks coming through there,” he says, showing the camera.
 “Some onions sprouting there, some red onions, and my favourite – a bit of garlic.”